-The code infcomp is used for an infinitive clause, introduced by to. infcomp must have an interpretation code.
+The code infcomp is used for an infinitive clause, introduced by to.
+The code infcomp must have an interpretation code.

 105a.
 We can't afford to do it. tran=infcomp:subjc 105b.
 He allowed the neighbors to use the car. cplxtran=np,infcomp:objr 105c.
-He promised to go. cplxtran=np,infcomp:subjc
+He promised to go. cplxtran=np,infcomp:subjc The table below illustrates the interpretation codes for infcomp.

 Code : Interpretation code

 infcomp objc

 objr

 subjc

 subjr

 arbc

+nsc